vpenso/scripts/docs/nixos/README.md

 updated: -
 ---

-## NixOS Introduction
+# NixOS Introduction

-Abstract from NixOS: A Purely Functional Linux Distribution [nixpfl]:
+Abstract from "NixOS: A Purely Functional Linux Distribution" [nixpfl]:

 > Existing package and system configuration management tools suffer from an
 > imperative model, where system administration actions such as package upgrades